-I had an interview and the privilege of working with my next interviewee when we both volunteered with a women’s traveling group.
+I had an interview with a career expat who I had the privilege of working with when we both volunteered with a women’s traveling group.
 Our time there was short, but we kept in touch and I am so glad we did because she is who I want to be when I am older, an expat!

 The following interview will showcase her 20 something years of living abroad and traveling around while being a mother.